Deep-dsp/Patel_Deepkumar_RokuFalshback/README.md

     -   These ones can be used to manage data which come from the database and needs to be parsed in JASON.
 So, It
         can show data in readable form.

+### Back-end Languages :

+1. PHP
+    - PHP will be used manage all the back-end process as well as validations.

+2. MySQL
+    -   used to fetch selected data according requirements from database to show up on front-end.

+3. phpMyadmin
+    -   used create database and store information

 ### Frameworks :

 1. SASS